Disclaimer: I own nothing. Everything belongs to Tolkien.

 Erestor quietly groaned, putting his head in his hands.
 If there was one thing to make this disturbance even worse, this was it.

 Glorfindel smiled as he stepped into the room, dropping to one knee and holding his arms out as the twins ran into his embrace.
 "Hello, Elflings," he said, looking from one to the other.
-"Now, what happened?
+"Now, what has happened?
 I could hear you from down the hall."

 "I slipped and skinned my knee on the carpet," Elrohir told him, showing the twice-born warrior his reddened left knee.